emmet0r/OSPO-git-party/ode.md

 **An Ode to Learning Git & GitHub**

-Amid the halls of UCSC's domain,Three colleagues sought to master the terrain.
+Amid the halls of UCSC's domain,
+Three colleagues sought to master the terrain.
 In their OSPO's realm, they ventured forth,
 With Git and GitHub, they aimed for worth.